 If at any time you are not able to contact your CWO or the matter is serious then you can either contact your CFA Welfare Officer directly or call the FA/NSPCC 24-hour helpline for advice on 0808 800 5000 or contact the Police or Children’s Services.

 Club Welfare Officer (CWO) - Shara Duffield

 Shara’s role as Club Welfare Officer (CWO) is to ensure the safety of all players under our supervision.
 In order to fulfil her role, Shara herself has to undertake the following courses:

 - FA CRC Enhanced check

 Her other main role is to liaise with the Club’s FA Charter Standard Co-ordinator to ensure that all coaching and non-coaching volunteers remain current and up to date with their FA Safeguarding Children Certification and CRC Checks.

-Lucy liaises closely on behalf of the club with Richard Pallot the County Welfare Officer who provides both Lucy and our club with support and guidance and news on any national strategies.
+Shara liaises closely on behalf of the club with Richard Pallot the County Welfare Officer who provides both Shara and our club with support and guidance and news on any national strategies.

 As well as having to be FA qualified all our coaches have to hold an up to date FA License to coach U18 players.
 For more information visit:

 - Cornwall County Football Association Designated Safeguarding Officer: Claire Summers-Evans Tel: 01208 269010 E-mail: Claire.Summers-Evans@cornwallfa.com